daattali/beautiful-jekyll/_posts/2016-08-02-hyperion-lightberry-openelec-kodi.md

 ## Update firmware of the lightberry USB converter

-I had an issue with a bunch a LEDs flickering like crazy all the time that is fixed by updating the firmware of the lightberry.
+I had an issue with a bunch a LEDs flickering like crazy all the time that is fixed by updating the firmware of the lightberry, so here it is.

 Follow this tutorial from lightberry to update the firmware : [http://update.lightberry.eu/](http://update.lightberry.eu/)